Integrated Pest Control

 IPC uses computerized chemical injection herbicide trucks that perform well in all our weed control projects.
 Weed control along County roads and right-of-ways increases safety by preserving visibility and clearance, reducing fire danger along roadways and intersections, enhancing drainage to prevent flooding, and keeping safety pull-over areas visible and easy to use.

-All staff in the Integrated Pest Control Program are State-certified pesticide applicators that are extensively trained in the Integrated Pest Management principals of finding and using the least toxic methods for all pest control needs.
+All IPC staff are state-certified pesticide applicators and are extensively trained in the Integrated Pest Management (IPM) principles of finding and using the least toxic methods for all pest control needs.

-We are committed to supporting a resilient wildlife and environment, and promote human health in our region.
+IPC is committed to supporting a resilient environment and wildlife and promoting human health in our region.
 We always prefer safe and effective non-pesticide alternatives for pest management on County property, which is also a County of San Diego Board Policy.
 IPC uses Integrated Pest Management (IPM) practices, which is a way to treat pests with minimal pesticides.
 We conduct surveys and only use pesticides after we see that they are needed, and use them only to treat the specific pest.

-We promote IPM in the community because we’re committed to a resilient and sustainable environment.
 Below are quarterly topics and information on some of the pests found in the region and ways to treat them.
-You will also find highlights of how we control pests on County properties and of our weed management across the region.
+You will also find highlights of how we control pests on County properties and weed management across the region.

 Do you have any IPM practices that you want to share with the County?
-E-mail IPC.AWM@SDCounty.CA.gov and we will feature ideas into our upcoming quarterly topics!
+Email IPC.AWM@SDCounty.CA.gov and we will feature ideas in our upcoming quarterly topics!

 Contact Us/Report an Invasive Weed